 Entry places to the SALP are strictly limited.

-Enrolments and Expressions of Interest in the SALP program have now opened for Year 7 in 2022.
-Form can be found on our Application for Enrolment Page on this website.
+Enrolments and Expressions of Interest in the SALP program have have now closed for 2022.
 Please call the college on 9561 7300 if you have any further enquiries

 Please note we currently do NOT have any places available in the program for Year 8 or Year 9 in 2022.